Prequel Tips

 What got you interested in entrepreneurship?

-Furthermore, right now is definitely the best time to start!
+Furthermore, right now is the best time to start!
 I realized that I have the financial support and security from my parents, as well as less risk and responsibilities compared to if I were to start later on in the future.
-The people I’ve reached out to for guidance have been happy to mentor the next generation of entrepreneurs and connect me to their friends.Thus, I strongly encourage any teen entrepreneur to get their feet wet and start their own business!
+The people I’ve reached out to for guidance have been happy to mentor the next generation of entrepreneurs and connect me to their friends.
+Thus, I strongly encourage any teen entrepreneur to get their feet wet and start their own business!

 What skills do you think are most important for teen or child entrepreneurs?

 My love for art inspired my exploration in designing solutions that solve people’s problems.
 Hence, this hobby was the reason why I started my creative agency!
-Passion drives people to limitless possibilities, as it motivates them to learn endlessly and push themself outside their comfort zone.
-My passion for art has led me to explore UI/UX design, content marketing as well as pick up 2 coding languages along the way.
+Passion drives people to limitless possibilities, as it motivates them to learn endlessly and push themselves outside their comfort zone.
+My passion for art has led me to explore UI/UX design, content marketing, as well as pick up 2 coding languages along the way.

-However, most of the time you’ll hear more rejections than approvals.
+However, most of the time, you’ll hear more rejections than approvals.
 It’s not a sign of lack of skill, more so like a redirection to another target audience and trying out another sales strategy.
 Teen entrepreneurs should learn to be resilient and adaptable when both plan A and B don’t work, being open to exploring other strategies.
 Be comfortable with the uncomfortable.

 Tell us about your journey as a teen entrepreneur.

-Aside from trading instagram accounts, I was heavily influenced by my older sister.
-At 15, I helped her pick up leads on instagram for her startup called Kuluin, an online course platform for digital creators and teachers.
+Aside from trading Instagram accounts, I was heavily influenced by my older sister.
+At 15, I helped her pick up leads on Instagram for her startup called Kuluin, an online course platform for digital creators and teachers.
 At the same time, I’ve invested in content marketing courses on Udacity and Bossagram Academy.
 From this experience, I learned how to approach and persuade people into booking an inquiry call, compiling a spreadsheet, and marketing email funnel.

 The biggest struggle I had as a teen entrepreneur was team dynamics.
 My co-founder and I had different levels of commitment as we had numerous conversations about each’s expectations and roles.
-This was understandable as we are both full time students.
+This was understandable as we are both full-time students.

 As a result, I ended up hiring a team and taking a 40% commission for every work I found for my team members, serving as the lead in business development.